kaushik03/kaushik03/Readme.md

  Welcome to my github profile

-  I am `Kaushik Nagwekar` living in Mumbai, India.
-I work as a System Administrator for Micropoint Computers PVT LTD.
+  I am `Kaushik Nagwekar` living in Australia, India.
+I work as a Data Engineer for ShopGrok